Annagail emit a brazen sense of optimism in their music

 They’ve always defied and stretched genres, equal parts singer/songwriters and rock band.
 Thinking man’s Americana.
 Pop for philosophers?
 Country for the curious?
 Rock for the recluse?
 Whatever you want to call them, Grand Rapids, Michigan based, Annagail weave heartache and hope for the disillusioned.
 If ‘Folk-Rock’ never made sense before, it will now.
 “Its not uncommon for me to listen to The Cure and Steve Earl back to back…before breakfast,” Jared has said of their fluid style.

-8 albums deep, a blend of courage and frailty are embraced and they’re proud of both.
-2021 brought the release of two albums, ‘Home’ and “Baby, It’s You,” as the world entered the surreal advent of the pandemic.
-Annagail embraced the dread of the unknown and paradox of solace afforded by quarantine.
-From lush strings, pianos, searing guitar solos and vocals fit to weep over – to a lonely harmonica accompanied by delicate fingerpicking and accordion.
+11 albums deep and 2 EP’s, a blend of courage and frailty are embraced and they’re proud of both.
+2021 brought the release of two albums, ‘Home’ and “Baby, It’s You,” which All Music hailed as, “a pair of passionate and resilient albums.”
+As the world entered lockdowns Annagail embraced the dread of the unknown and paradox of solace afforded by quarantine to write and record.
+From lush strings, pianos, searing guitar solos and vocals fit to weep over – to a lonely harmonica accompanied by delicate finger picking and accordion.

-Another studio album is already underway and they’re mixing a live album, recorded at the famed listening room, Seven Steps Up.
-While managing enough headspace to edit and produce a 40 minute mini-documentary chronicling their last decade as a band and the making of the album ‘Home’ in the midst of a pandemic, reeling from the abduction (and fortunate recovery) of their daughter, debilitating chronic illness and the icing on an already awful cake with a house fire that took their home and studio in 2016.
+Annagail EPK bio imageTheir first live album, recorded at the famed listening room, Seven Steps Up, which the band endearingly called ‘their personal Ryman,’ released in early 2025.
+All this while managing enough headspace to edit and produce a 40 minute documentary/short film chronicling their last 2 decades as a band and the making of the album ‘Home’ in the midst of a pandemic, reeling from the abduction (and fortunate recovery) of their daughter, debilitating chronic illness and the icing on an already awful cake with a house fire that took their home and studio in 2016.
 “I can think of few bands or artists that have endured the sort of pain and travails that Annagail have experienced, and come out of it creating beautifully compelling music with a hopeful air,” says John Sinkevics of localspins.com.

 This intense season led them to lay music down.
 Annagail went silent.
 “We had a hiatus of the soul, you could say,” Jared half jokes.
 “Sometimes you have more questions than answers and it takes a lot of space to work through them and see what you’re made of on the other side,” Jennifer aptly states.
 Music came back.
 It’s a story worth asking them to tell… if you bring a good bottle of whiskey.